 Not on this website but nevertheless a major part of the research is my audio archive.
 I have sound recordings for more than 7000 different compositions for violin concertante from the 20th century which makes my audio archive the most comprehensive and most complete worldwide!

 I am also trying to help that unperformed or forgotten masterpieces come (back) on stage.
-For this reason I give repertoire suggestions if someone is looking for new works to perform, help to find scores or bring musician and copyright holder together.
-The cases in which my work resulted in a performance can be found on research effects.
+For this reason I compiled a list of recommendations.
+These works are true masterpieces in my opinion and deserve more performances and recordings.
+The results of my work can be found on research effects.

-Through my research work I also received the collection of musical documents of the composers Carlos Veerhoff, Helmut May, Phyllis Gummer and Adolf Sigmundt.
+Through my research I also received large collections of musical documents of the composers Carlos Veerhoff, Helmut May, Heinrich Treiber von der Treib, Phyllis Gummer and Adolf Sigmundt.
 I would like to support the music of these composers (violin and non-violin works) and you can find complete finding aids as submenus in the rare manuscripts section.